 THE AMERICAN LEGION MAGAZINE

 Members of The American Legion receive a free subscription to The American Legion Magazine, the largest veterans magazine in the nation.
 Every month the magazine is filled with interesting stories, interviews, graphics, photos and ads of interest to Legionnaires and their families. legion.org/magazine

 AMERICAN LEGION ONLINE UPDATE

-Members are automatically invited to receive the free weekly American Legion Online Update e-newsletter, which delivers a comprehensive round-up of stories, photos, videos and other material straight to their email inboxes.
+Members are invited to receive the free twice-weekly American Legion Online Update e-newsletter that delivers a comprehensive round-up of stories, photos, videos and other material straight to their email inboxes.
 To subscribe, go to legion.org/newsletters.

 MYLEGION.ORG

-An online network just for Legionnaires is available through mylegion.org.
-The network is built for veterans who want to communicate better with each other and with their posts.
-It offers a variety of services, including membership administration tools.
+MyLegion is a free, secure website for American Legion members to manage their profile information, print membership cards, renew membership, view memberonly discounts, manage American Legion subscriptions to e-newsletters and the magazine, find an accredited Legion servie officer and more. mylegion.org

 MEMBER BENEFITS

 Membership in The American Legion gives Legionnaires access to discounts on a variety of products and services.
 Discounts are available through participating providers in auto rental, home services, financial and insurance, medical, moving and relocation, travel and other industries. legion.org/benefits

 FINANCIAL AND INSURANCE SERVICES

 The American Legion and USAA have teamed up to connect the nation's largest veterans service organization with one of the nation's top-ranked insurance and financial services company.
 American Legion members have access to the full range of financial and insurance services and a separate credit card.
 For every USAA membership originating through the dedicated American Legion-USAA website (legion.org/usaa) or by a special toll-free phone line - 877-699-2654 - American Legion programs receive a financial donation from USAA.

 AMERICAN LEGION EMBLEM SALES

 Members of the American Legion Family are invited to review the Emblem Sales catalog for the latest in patriotic merchandise, American-made flags and apparel.
 A catalog of products is shipped to members, or they can visit Emblem Sales online anytime to safely place their orders. emblem.legion.org

-LEGISLATIVE ACTION CENTER
+GRASSROOTS ACTION CENTER

 Members stay up to date on congressional action related to American Legion resolutions and programs.
 Additionally, they can receive legislative alerts, easily contact their elected officials to advocate for veteran-friendly legislation, and much more. legion.org/legislative

 Contact information

 MEMBERSHIP

-(317) 630-1330, membership@legion.org
+(317) 630-1327, membership@legion.org

 VETERANS AFFAIRS & REHABILITATION

 (202) 263-5759, var@legion.org

 VETERANS EMPLOYMENT & EDUCATION

 (202) 861-2700, vee@legion.org

 LEGISLATIVE

-(202) 861-2986, legislative@legion.org
+(800) 433-3318, legislative@legion.org

 NATIONAL SECURITY

-(202) 263-5760, ns@legion.org
+(202) 861-2700, ns@legion.org

 AMERICANISM

 (317) 630-1203, americanism@legion.org

 MEDIA AND COMMUNICATIONS

-(317) 630-1272, magazine@legion.org
+(800) 433-3318, magazine@legion.org

 THE AMERICAN LEGION MAGAZINE

-(317) 630-1272, magazine@legion.org
+(800) 433-3318, magazine@legion.org

 SONS OF THE AMERICAN LEGION

 (317) 630-1205, sal@legion.org

 AMERICAN LEGION RIDERS

 (317) 630-1327, legionriders@legion.org

 How do I ...